TheDrone7/shieldbow/README.md

 ### Roadmap

-1. Add support for new "Challenges".
+1. Add debug logging options.
 2. Use a plugin structure for caching.
 3. Add in-memory and redis cache plugins.
 4. Increase test coverage.